kamran-arora/kamran-arora/README.md

-# Hi, I'm Kamran
+# Hi, I'm Kam

-I'm an undergraduate Mathematics and Physics student at the University of Warwick.
+I'm a first year PhD student in the SAMBa CDT at Bath (Statistical Applied Maths)